eclipse-langium/langium-website/hugo/content/tutorials/generation_in_the_web.md

 {{< toc format=html >}}

 In this tutorial we'll be talking about how to perform generation in the web by executing a custom LSP command.
 There are multiple ways to hook into Langium to utilize the generator, such as by directly exporting the generator API.
 However by using the LSP as is, we can save ourselves the effort of doing additional work.
-By using an LSP command, we can quickly and easily integrate new functionailty into our existing Langium + Monaco integration.
+By using an LSP command, we can quickly and easily integrate new functionality into our existing Langium + Monaco integration.

 We'll assume that you've already looked over most of the other tutorials at this point.
 It is particularly important that you have a language with working generation, and have a working instance of Langium + Monaco for your language (or another editor of your choice).
 In the case that you don't have a language to work with, you can follow along with [MiniLogo](https://github.com/langium/langium-minilogo), which is the example language used throughout these tutorials.